-G. Pay Received for Active Service as a Member of the Reserves, National Guard or the U.S. Armed Forces amount of pay reported on your 2010 federal return that you also included on line B7 in the ARIZONA column.
+G. Pay Received for Active Service as a Member of the Reserves, National Guard or the U.S. Armed Forces

-Starting with 2006, members of the U.S. armed forces may subtract pay received for active duty military service, including pay for serving in a combat zone or an area given the treatment of a combat zone.
+Members of the U.S. armed forces may subtract pay received for active duty military service, including pay for serving in a combat zone or an area given the treatment of a combat zone.
 If you are a member of the U.S. armed forces, you may subtract the amount of pay received for active duty military service that you had to include in your Arizona gross income.
-Enter only that
+Enter only that amount of pay reported on your 2011 federal return that you also included on line B7 in the ARIZONA column.

-Starting with 2007, if you are a member of the reserves or the National Guard, you may subtract pay received for active service as a reservist or as a National Guard member, including pay received for weekend or two week training periods.
+If you are a member of the reserves or the National Guard, you may subtract pay received for active service as a reservist or as a National Guard member, including pay received for weekend or two week training periods.
 You may subtract the amount of pay received for active service as a reservist or as a National Guard member that you had to include in your Arizona gross income.
-Enter only that amount of pay reported on your 2010 federal return that you also included on line B7 in the ARIZONA column.
+Enter only that amount of pay reported on your 2011 federal return that you also included on line B7 in the ARIZONA column.